vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Purpose and Vision

 > 1. "Your life is your story.
 Write well.
 Edit often." - Anonymous
-> 1. "Go confidently in the direction of your dreams.
-Live the life you have imagined." - Henry David Thoreau
 > 1. "If you want to achieve greatness, stop asking for permission." - Anonymous
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson